 Hand knotting is an ancient weaving craft that has remained unchanged for generations.
 Hand knotting produces rugs of superior quality.
 The yarns are individually hand knotted onto warp threads, and the result is a luxuriously soft wool rug which is ideal for all living spaces, including high traffic areas.
 This is a high quality rug that will last for lifetimes.
 View our hand knotted rugs.

-Hand loom rugs are hand woven by skilled artisan weavers using traditional shuttle looms, our flat weave collections feature a range of intricate, textured and decorative patterns.
-Hand loom rugs may be plain such as our 14 Colours collection, or patterned, like our Recycled plastic bottle rugs.
+Hand loom rugs are hand woven by skilled artisan weavers using traditional shuttle looms, our flat weave collections feature a range of intricate, textured and decorative patterns, while our plain rugs offer an array of nature-inspired colours.

 All of our rugs are suitable for use in living rooms, dining rooms and bedrooms.
 Our recycled plastic bottle rugs are suitable for use in any room, including kitchens or bathrooms, or outdoors.